 Acceptable Solution E3/AS1 lists suitable linings and finishes for wet areas as:

 - timber and timber-based materials (such as timber boards, plywood, particleboard, MDF or compressed sheet) if sealed with a waterproof applied coating

-- waterproof sheet material such as vinyl
+- waterproof sheet material such as vinyl with sealed joints

 - ceramic and stone tiles with 6% maximum absorption (joints must be waterproof and bedding material specified as suitable for wet area use)

 - cement-based solid plaster and concrete with steel trowel or polished finish

 - cork tile or sheet with a waterproof coating and sealed joints

 - monolithic applied coatings (e.g. terrazzo) with a polished, non-absorbent finish